 Why the Maritime Sector is a Target

-Maritime logistics serves as the backbone of global commerce, with over 80% of world trade transported by sea through a network of 50,000+ commercial vessels and 7,000+ ports worldwide.
-This critical infrastructure makes the sector an attractive target for various threat actors including cybercriminals seeking financial gain, hacktivists pursuing ideological goals, state-sponsored groups conducting espionage, and terrorist organizations aiming for maximum disruption.
+Maritime logistics forms the backbone of global commerce, with over 80 percent of world trade carried by sea via more than 50,000 commercial vessels and 7,000 ports worldwide.
+This scale makes the industry a lucrative target for cybercriminals, hacktivists, and state-sponsored groups

 Notable Cyber Incidents in the Maritime Industry